Dalmatian

 Additionally, their strong prey drive and independent streak can sometimes lead to stubbornness, requiring consistent training and socialization from an early age.

 The Dalmatian is a medium-sized dog, well-balanced and muscular.
-It has a distinctively spotted short coat, high-set drop ears, and a natural tail carried with a slight upward curve.
+These purebred dogs have a distinctively spotted short coat, high-set drop ears, and a natural tail carried with a slight upward curve.
 Known for their endurance and speed, deviations from these standards should be penalized in direct proportion to the degree of deviation.

 • Size